RudiCamilleri/mita/EnvSetup.md

 11. Run console commands through Truffle, to close it simply close the console window or press Ctrl+C twice.

 #### iv.
-Running the smart contract using geth (not working):
+Running the smart contract using geth (deprecated):

-8. Simply double-click `run-geth.bat`.
+8. Double-click `run-geth.bat`, which is in the `/deprecated/geth` directory.
 To re-run, simply close the current console window (or press Ctrl+Break, then 'Y' and Enter) and re-open.

 ## Additional Info